alibalapour/Compact-SiT/README.md

-# Compact SiT (Self-supervised vIsion Transformer) for HistoPathology Images
+# Compact SiT (Self-supervised vIsion Transformer) for Histopathology Images

 This repository contains the official PyTorch self-supervised pretraining, finetuning, and evaluation codes for compact SiT (Self-supervised image Transformer) with main focus on HistoPathology images.
 The SiT model uses three pre-text tasks for self-supervised learning: Reconstruction, Rotation Prediction, and Contrastive Learning.
 These three tasks are implemented on a Vision Transformer (ViT) model to gain advantages of the attention mechanism.
 In this work, we replaced the backbone of SiT model and replaced it with a more efficient and less data-hungry vision transformer named CCT (Compact Convolutional Transformer).
 Then we pre-trained and fine-tuned the new model on histopathology images to get better results on this kind of image.